jjpickering10/CI-MS4-DragonEggWoodturning/README.md

 ## Features

+- - Loading animation includes html canvas element with mouse move drawing of particles for nice UX experience as page loads.
+Techniques used I learned from a really good youtuber [here](https://www.youtube.com/c/Frankslaboratory)

 - Landing page
 - - Distinct image and highlighted section letting the user now exactly what the site is about
 - - Call to action buttons